-It is believed that the 1870-S Silver Dollars were struck for the purpose of making a time capsule for the San Francisco Mint.
-Plans had been made to include a complete set of denominations when the cornerstone for the new building was laid on May 25, 1870.
+It is believed that the 1870-S Silver Dollars were struck for the purpose of creating a time capsule for the San Francisco Mint.
+Plans had been made to include a complete set of denominations when the cornerstone of the new building was laid on May 25, 1870.
 Presumably, more than one example of the silver dollar was struck, since they would make suitable keepsakes from the ground breaking ceremony.